highlight-run/docs/integrations/reactjs-integration.md

 `hideHighlightBranding`

-Whether to show the Highlight branding attribution in the report dialog.&#x20;
+Whether to show the Highlight branding attribution in the report dialog.

 Default value is `false`.